enewe101/tastypy/docs/index.rst

 .. py:module:: tastypy

-``tastypy`` provides dict-like datastructures that transparently persist to to disk, along with multiprocessing-safe versions.
+``tastypy`` provides dict-like datastructures that transparently persist to disk, along with multiprocessing-safe versions.
 This is helpful in cases where you need a persisted key-value store but don't want to make a database.
 For example, it could be used to keep track of the status of URLs in a crawler, or of tasks in a long-running process,